 Need a substitute for self-rising flour?
 This easy recipe lets you make your own homemade DIY version with just a few basic ingredients!

+Do you love baking, but don’t have time to run out to the store every time you want to make a recipe?
 Self-rising flour is an ingredient that you’ve likely seen pop up now and then in baking recipes.
-So many times, though, you may find yourself without any in your pantry and need a substitute.
+So many times, though, you may find yourself making biscuits or another recipe that calls for self rising flour without any in your pantry and need a substitute.

-What is Self-Rising Flour
+What is Self-Rising Flour?

 How to Make Self-Rising Flour